anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 This potential disclosure of information doesn't affect security so much as privacy.

-When used with {{RFC8995}}, or {{cBRSKI}} then voucher requests and vouchers are conveyed using TLS {{RFC9846}}, so there is no exposure.
+When used with {{RFC8995}}, or {{cBRSKI}} then Voucher Requests and Vouchers are conveyed using TLS {{RFC9846}}, so there is no exposure.

 When used with {{PRM}}, then the contents can be exposed in the last hop, where HTTP is used, due the lack of any way to validate the certificate needed to enable HTTPS.

-When the voucher is in CMS format, it can contain certificate chains that can disclose information such as which devices belong to which organizations and which CRL Distribution Point and/or OCSP Responder URLs are accessed to validate the Vouchers.
+When the Voucher is in CMS format, it can contain certificate chains that can disclose information such as which devices belong to which organizations and which CRL Distribution Point and/or OCSP Responder URLs are accessed to validate the Vouchers.
 Note that {{PRM}} specifies use of {{JWS}} format artifacts rather than CMS, so there are no CRLs to disclose.